Felonies

 • Class E Felony: The max sentence here is four years.
 Vandalizing a grave site can result in a Class E felony charge, as can forging medical documents and committing political bribery.

 Before a defendant takes a prosecutor’s deal, they should reach out to a sharp and tough felony defense lawyer.
-Call Taylor & Phillips at (417) 487-4244 or contact us online for a consultation.
+Call Scott G. Taylor Attorney at Law at (417) 487-4244 or contact us online for a consultation.

 How a Springfield, MO Felony Lawyer Can Help